-You can do it graphically as well.
+You can do it graphically without needing the terminal.
 Just go to the folder where the file was downloaded.
-Right click on it and make it executable as shown in the image below:
+Right-click on it and make it executable as shown in the image below:

 I am assuming that it has been downloaded to your Downloads directory.
 If so, use the command below to make the file executable: